arangodb/release-test-automation/README.md

  the upstream distribution doesn't enable the wrappers to start/stop service
 - pyyaml - for parsing saved data.

-`pip3 install psutil pyyaml pexpect`
+`pip3 install psutil pyyaml pexpect requests`

 Using
 -----